 But the traditional method of one-on-one agent coaching is difficult to scale as contact centers grow.
 It’s also hard to give consistent and timely feedback as contact centers are increasingly relying on remote agents distributed across time zones.

 In 2022, contact center managers will increasingly turn to virtual coaching methods.
-Invoca for Sales supports virtual coaching by giving managers access to each agent’s call recordings and transcriptions.
+Invoca supports virtual coaching by giving managers access to each agent’s call recordings and transcriptions.
 They can then comment on specific moments from each call within the Invoca platform and tag the agent.
 The agent receives the feedback in real time, without having to wait for their next one-on-one — they can then adjust their approach on the fly.

 5. Intent-Based Call Routing Will Increase Efficiency and Customer Satisfaction